Definition :

 What Happens After Sending a Notice?

-Once a demand notice is received, the recipient may comply with the demand, or negotiate a settlement or ignore a notice, and the sender may proceed with filing a lawsuit or seeking arbitration if the recipient fails to respond.
+The recipient may comply with the demand, or negotiate a settlement or ignore a notice.
+The sender may then proceed with filing a lawsuit or seeking arbitration if the recipient fails to respond.

 Demand Notice vs. Legal Notice